 Publishers that rely on clickbait-style marketing to distribute their content will most likely see engagement drop, which could even mean a slight increase in visibility for quality content.

 We were a bit surprised to see notes popping up there.
-It’s a bit of a blast from the past but could be a signal that Facebook are looking to increase opportunities for brands to post native content to their page.
+It’s a bit of a blast from the past but could be a signal that Facebook is looking to increase opportunities for brands to post native content to their page.
 Notes have been a feature of pages for some time, but the interface was clunky and didn’t offer the chance to post rich content, which the new interface does.

-It does look very similar to LinkedIn’s article area, so maybe Facebook have taken a leaf from LinkedIn’s book and are trying to emulate their success with articles.
+It does look very similar to LinkedIn’s article area, so maybe Facebook has taken a leaf from LinkedIn’s book and are trying to emulate their success with articles.
 We’ll keep you posted as we experiment with this feature.